-Export flux in the Antarctic zone of the Southern Ocean are substantially larger than other global reconstructions, especially during winter (Fig. 5).
-A regional study based on 10 years of biogeochemical Argo measurements from 2006-2014, combined with satellite-based net primary production and export algorithms, similarly suggests higher than previously reported particle fluxes throughout the region (Arteaga et al., 2018), in better agreement with our results (Fig. 6).
+Export flux in the Antarctic zone of the Southern Ocean are larger in our estimate than other global reconstructions, especially during austral summer (Fig. 6).
+We also find a southward shift in export, with a peak around 50S, rather than around 40S as in other estimates.
+A regional study based on 10 years of biogeochemical Argo measurements from 2006-2014, combined with satellite-based net primary production and export algorithms, similarly suggests higher than previously reported particle fluxes throughout the region (Arteaga et al., 2018), in better agreement with our results (Fig. 7).
 This similarity is mostly evident in the open ocean, and varies depending on the primary production algorithm chosen for the comparison.
-However, our estimate also reveals substantially higher export near landmasses, for example the Patagonian Shelf, South Georgia and the South Sandwich Islands, and the Kerguelen Plateau.
-Although estimates from Arteaga et al. (2018) do not show the same high flux in winter as our reconstruction, they do demonstrate that export fluxes from the Antarctic zone of the Southern Ocean likely never decrease to the nearly negligible levels shown by other global estimates (Fig. 5).
+However, our estimate also suggests substantially higher export near landmasses, for example South Georgia and the South Sandwich Islands and the Kerguelen Plateau.
+Although estimates from Arteaga et al. (2018)

-Figure 5.
-Annual seasonal cycle of particle flux from the euphotic zone (Tg C $y^{-1}$ ) for the regions specified in the map (top).
+Figure 6.
+Annual seasonal cycle of particle flux from the euphotic zone (Tg C y^{-1}) for the regions specified in the map (top).
 Each line corresponds to a different estimate, as listed in the legend below the map.
 The same seasonal spatial mask was applied to each study.
-Note that the study DeVries and Weber (2017) provides annual mean export fluxes, which are shown here as horizontal lines.
+Note that the study by DeVries and Weber (2017) provides annual mean export fluxes, which are shown here as horizontal lines.